jalvarez24/463-Software-Testing-Project/README.md

 Jayro Alvarez jayroalvarez@csu.fullerton.edu

 ## Technologies/Languages Used:
-Django, SQLite3, Python, HTML, CSS, & JavaScript
+Django, SQLite3, Python, HTML, CSS, & JavaScript *(Live demo version is hosted on Heroku and uses Postgres Database)*

 ## What our web app is?
 BudgetBuddy is a budgeting tool for people looking to save money by taking a look at thier spending based on projects.
 Project can include expenses such as monthly subscriptions, monthly fast-food spending, montly gas, etc. Within each project users can add indivdual expenses and on each project page, a user is able to see the initial total budget, total transactions, and the budget left.